-A set of demographic assumptions that are consistent with those used for the most recent funding valuation at 31 March 2016 have been adopted.
+A set of demographic assumptions that are consistent with those used for the most recent fund valuation, which was carried out as at 31 March 2022, except for the CMI projection model.
 The post retirement mortality tables have been constructed based on Club Vita analysis.
-These base tables are then projected using the CMI 2018 Model, allowing for a long term rate of improvement of 1.5% per annum.
+These base tables are then projected using the CMI_2021 Model, allowing for a long-term rate of improvement of 1.25% p.a., smoothing parameter of 7.0, an initial addition parameter of 0.0% p.a. and a 2021 weighting of 5%.